Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 - Enhancing cognition

-Music therapy is not just passively listening to some music; it requires active participation by the patient.
+Music therapy is not just passively listening to some music; it requires active participation of the individual.

 How Does Music Therapy for Cerebral Palsy Work?